a2docs/aqa-philosophy/README.md

 Welcome.
 This is a revision resource for AQA's A-level Philosophy course, with notes covering each section of the subject.
 Eventually, we hope to offer comprehensive coverage of the whole A-level specification.
 In the meantime, you can contribute by improving pages [here](https://github.com/a2docs/aqa-philosophy).

 > Given this is a public resource that anyone can edit, please note there is no guarantee of validity.
-You are encouraged to cross-check information with other sources, such as OCR-endorsed or reputable textbooks, and to correct any false information if you can.
+You are encouraged to cross-check information with other sources, such as AQA-endorsed or reputable textbooks, and to correct any false information if you can.

 ## Specification at a glance
 This qualification is linear.
 Linear means that students will sit all their exams at the end of the course.